bernardorubin/liquid-examples/README.md

 - How the Liquid for tag works
 - How to use Liquid Partials
 - How inheritance works with Liquid
-- How to integrate Liquid to an express application
+- How to integrate Liquid with an express application

 ---